Union School Haiti

-Union School (French: École syndicale) is a private, co-educational, and non-sectarian Pre-K to 12 institution established in Pétion-Ville, Port-au-Prince Arrondissement, Haiti for the purpose of providing an American accredited program of studies in both English and French for students of all nationalities.
+Union School (French: École syndicale) is a private, co-educational, non-sectarian Pre-K to 12 located in Pétion-Ville, Port-au-Prince Arrondissement, Haiti.
+Established in 1919, the school offers a university preparatory program modeled on United States educational standards, with instruction in both English and French.

-Union School is accredited by the Southern Association of Colleges and Schools.
+The school enrolls students of various nationalities and is accredited by the Southern Association of Colleges and Schools.
 Union School, a university preparatory school, is considered to be an "elite" institution within Haiti.